 Let’s take a more in-depth look at each method…

 So how does this work and get an answer so fast?

-It starts with a good gearing strategy, aka stat weights (view the guide for this).
-Our simulator runs through a ton of scenarios in order to find your best stat weights.
+Our simulator runs through a ton of scenarios in order to find your best “stat weights”.
 Then it simulates every item with a proc at various item levels and bundles that sim data with the stat weight report.
 So when you rank gear on the site, or do Best in Bags, every item with a proc gets ranked from simulation data.
 That’s very important since procs can’t be ranked with stat weights.

-Once you have a gearing strategy (stat weights) tailored to you, the magic happens.
-Mr. Robot is able to use some fancy decision tree logic to comb through all of your gear combinations and find the best set (or very, very, very close to the best set).
+Mr. Robot uses some fancy decision tree logic to comb through all of your gear combinations and find the best set (or very, very, very close to the best set).
 He combines the simulation data with some statistical models to pull this off.
 It’s embarrassingly sophisticated and we should have probably applied this level of effort to solving world hunger… but robots just don’t understand the ‘hunger’ problem.